 What are some cute relationship goals?

-First of all, if you landed here looking for some relationship goals you can have with your significant other, I am so happy to have you.
+First of all, if you landed here looking for a list of cute relationship goals you can share with your significant other, I am so happy to have you.

 I am all about setting healthy goals that you can both work on and grow as a couple.